 Frustration, irritability and anger outbursts may be due to damage to the parts of the brain that control emotions and behaviour.
 Your family member may also feel under pressure, tired or irritable due to the extra effort needed to do everyday things.

 Other things that may trigger anger include:

 - Pain, headaches, hunger.

-- Frustration (personal and /or sexual).
+- Noise & busy places.

 - Changed self-image.

 - Feeling angry about the accident or injury.

+- · Worries about the future.

+- Changes in relationships and social activities.